akobr/mono.me/docs/42for.net/platform/overview.md

 The hearth of the platform.
 The term ecosystem is vital in the concept of a managable modulith.
 It is a description and a model of your product.
 The description can be used as a data source for fundamental questions, like *what is used by a concrete customer?* The storyteller describes the entire ecosystem in simple but flexible way of annotations and acts as a single point of truth for configuring a satellite in any state/context.

 The model of annotations defines all critical relationships from the business point of view.
 The shape of it is crucial and probably the most important decision to make.
 The concept of annotation is quite abstract, flexible, and still simple.
-There are these annotations:
+There are these annotations *(the diagrams are interactive)*:

 :::tabs
 == default